St Michael le Belfrey, York: Present

 The church continues to reflect the creativity that was encouraged under the David Watson era.
-There are usually three services held on Sunday, a more formal morning service at 9 am; the "XI", a family service at 11 am; and "The6", an evening service, both with a more informal style, featuring contemporary worship.
-The "Faith in the City" service meets at 12:30 on Wednesday lunch-times, providing workers of the city a short half-hour service mid-week, with a light lunch served afterwards.
+There are usually three services held on Sunday at 9 am, 11 am and 6 pm that all reflect the style of the Belfrey but with their own unique flavour.
+The "Wednesday Lunchtime Service" meets at 12:30 on Wednesday lunch-times, providing workers of the city a short half-hour service mid-week, with a light lunch served afterwards.

 The church maintains links with Riding Lights Theatre Company, York Schools and Youth Trust (YoYo), Alpha UK as well as numerous parachurch organisations involved in mission work both locally and internationally.
 The church is a member of the One Voice York, Evangelical Alliance and New Wine network of churches.